8 E-commerce Challenges Tech Can Solve In The Fashion And Apparel Industry

 a.
 Increasing online access and smartphone penetration

-Mobile access contributes to 66%[4] of online sales in the fashion industry and 76% of online traffic, according to SaleCycle client data.
+Mobile access contributes to 66%[4] of online sales in the fashion e-commerce industry and 76% of online traffic, according to SaleCycle client data.
 Similarly, as more fashion and apparel brands make it easier to shop for their products online, this number will increase with time.

 b.
 More convenience